mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/spark-operator/index.md

 ## Uninstall via the CLI

-<p class="message--note"><strong>NOTE: </strong>Uninstalling the Spark Operator will not affect existing <b>SparkApplication</b> and <b>ScheduledSparkApplication</b> custom resources.
+<p class="message--note"><strong>NOTE: </strong>Uninstalling the Spark Operator does not affect existing <b>SparkApplication</b> and <b>ScheduledSparkApplication</b> custom resources.
 You need to manually remove any leftover custom resources and CRDs from the operator.
 Please refer to <a href="../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/spark-operator-custom-resources#clean-up">deleting Spark Operator custom resources</a>.</p>

-1. Uninstalling a Spark Operator `AppDeployment`:
+1. Uninstall the Spark Operator `AppDeployment`:

     ```bash
     kubectl -n <your workspace namespace> delete AppDeployment <name of AppDeployment>
     ```

-1. Removing Spark Operator Service Account:
+1. Remove the Spark Operator Service Account:

     ```bash
     # <name of service account> is spark-operator-service-account if you didn't override the RBAC resources.
     kubectl -n <your workspace namespace> delete serviceaccounts <name of service account>
     ```

-1. Removing Spark Operator CRDs:
+1. Remove the Spark Operator CRDs:
     <p class="message--note"><strong>NOTE: </strong>The CRDs are not finalized for deletion until you delete the associated custom resources.</p>

     ```bash